luchete80/WeldFormFEM/DEVLOG.md

          - Cube results is exactly like F90 ver.
          - With change in mass friction is working 20250213 - FINALLY FOUND ERROR ON HEAX BEAM!
 Problem is Nonlock (nodal) assembly.
 20250214 - The error was founf in fact in HMOD
+         - CFL factor is now readed from json.
+         -Found error in read some .k tetra meshes